uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### Domain-driven development & Type-driven development vs. Top-down domain modelling
 #### Context
 - Given OCaml as the choice of language, type-driven development becomes possible.
 This approach enables developers to encode business rules into the static types in order to mathematically prove their correctness.
-- The business rules of Z-Pool should be apparent, easy to understand and separated from other code.
+- The business rules of Pool Tool should be apparent, easy to understand and separated from other code.
 - Manually creating costly diagrams should be kept at minimum in order to keep the iteration cycles small
 - The development team has experience in Domain-driven development & Type-driven development as well as with the top-down doamin modelling approach